tiencong283/react-learning/ravenous-part2/README.txt

 ---
-Let’s review what you’ve done so far:
+Let’s briefly review what you did:

-    Moved business information to App.js
+    Moved business information to the container component (App) Passed information from parent components (App) to child components (BusinessList, Business)
-    Created a list of businesses using an array, rather than repeating components in BusinessList.js Built functionality for the BusinessList component to iterate through the array and return Business components